- Collective Bargaining

-During his time at Anderson, Erickson has focused on understanding dimensions of industrial relations in the local, national and world economies.
-He has researched comparative industrial relations systems, industrial relations and labor market transformation in different regions of the world, wage determination, innovations in union organizing, skills development and labor outsourcing.
-He has taught courses in negotiations, union management relations, comparative and international management and political economy.
-He currently teaches courses in negotiations behavior.
+Chris Erickson studies various aspects of industrial relations in the local, national and world economies.
+His research focuses on comparative industrial relations systems, industrial relations and labor market transformation in different regions of the world, wage determination, collective bargaining, innovations in union organizing, skills development, outsourcing and remote work.

 Erickson, C.L., “Wage Rule Formation in the Aerospace Industry,” Industrial and Labor Relations Review, 45, 3, pp. 507-522, April 1992.

 Erickson, C.L. and Kuruvilla, S.C., “Labor Costs and the Social Dumping Debate in the European Union,” Industrial and Labor Relations Review, 48, 1, pp. 28-47, October 1994.

 Erickson, C.L. and Ichino, A.C., “Lump-Sum Bonuses in Union Contracts,” Advances in Industrial and Labor Relations, 6, pp. 183-218, 1994.

 Erickson, C.L., “A Re-Interpretation of Pattern Bargaining,” Industrial and Labor Relations Review, 49, 4, pp. 615-634, July 1996.

 Erickson, C.L. and Kuruvilla, S.C., “Industrial Relations System Transformation,” Industrial and Labor Relations Review, 52, 1, pp. 3-21, October 1998.

 Kuruvilla, S.C. and Erickson, C.L., “Change and Transformation in Asian Industrial Relations,” Industrial Relations, 41, 2, pp. 171-227, April 2002.